abz2489/scrum-sisters/README.md

 [Coolors](https://coolors.co/) used to build the colour palette.

-[Random Keygen](https://randomkeygen.com/) used to randomise a fort knox password used for the secret key.

 # **Deployment**
 ScrumSisters live website was deployed using Heroku.

-## **Heroku Deployment**
-1. Create a requirements.txt file containing project dependencies.
-To do this run ```pip3 freeze > requirements.txt```
-in the terminal.
-2. Create a procfile with 'web: python run.py'.
-To do this run ```echo web: python run.py > Procfile``` in the terminal.
-Double check the Procfile has no blank lines under content.
-3. Commit changes to github repository.
-4. Sign up or log in to Heroku.
-5. Click the 'New' button on the right and select 'Create New App', enter app name and select your nearest region.
-Click 'Create App'.
-6. Click the 'Deploy' tab on your app dashboard.
-7. In the 'Deployment Method' section click Github to connect.
-Search for your repository name and click 'Connect'.
-8. Click 'Settings', navigate to the config vars section and click 'Reveal Config Vars'.
-9. Enter the config vars from your env.py file.
-10. Click 'Deploy' tab, navigate to 'Automatic Deploys' section and click 'enable automatic deploys' (optional)
-11. Navigate to 'Manual Deploy' section and click 'Deploy Branch'.
-12. When the build is done, click the 'view' button to launch the app.
-Alternatively click 'open app' located at the top right.
 ## **Local Deployment**

 **How to Fork**